batect/batect/ROADMAP.md

 * better error message when a dependency is given twice (at the moment it's `Duplicate value 'dependency-name''`)

 ### Features
-* overridable health check parameters for containers (so that you can have the health check poll very frequently when waiting for something to come up for tests, but less frequently if that container is used in production)
 * flag (eg. `--quiet`) to only show output from task
 * automatically enable `--no-colours` or `--simple-output` if console doesn't support it (use terminfo database rather than current detection system)
 * show more detailed image pull progress (eg. `build-env: Pulling some-image:1.2.3: 25%`) - requires using Docker API to get this level of detail